-The Society calls for an international centre to develop the next-generation climate models that can predict climate change and extreme weather down to one-kilometre resolution and share this with the world.
+The Society calls for an international centre to develop next-generation climate models that can predict climate change and extreme weather down to one-kilometre resolution and share this information with the world.

-The next-generation climate modelling refers to the performance of a supercomputer based on exascale computing or a capability to perform a billion operations per second needed for accurate weather prediction and forecasting that will support climate adaptation and mitigation initiatives.
+Next-generation climate modelling refers to the performance of a supercomputer based on exascale computing or a capability to perform a billion operations per second needed for accurate weather prediction and forecasting, which will support climate adaptation and mitigation initiatives.

-According to the UK’s Royal Society briefing, having an international facility of unprecedented scale will “overcome the scientific and technical barriers of delivering timely, detailed, consistent and actionable climate prediction for the coming century.
-A new generation of high-resolution models can revolutionise the quality of information available for mitigation and adaption, from global climate and regional climate impacts, to risk of unprecedented extreme weather and dangerous climate change.”
+According to the UK’s Royal Society briefing, an unprecedented international facility will “overcome the scientific and technical barriers of delivering timely, detailed, consistent and actionable climate prediction for the coming century.
+A new generation of high-resolution models can revolutionise the quality of information available for mitigation and adaptation, from global climate and regional climate impacts to the risk of unprecedented extreme weather and dangerous climate change.”

 Why are climate models important for climate action?

-According to the brief, climate models provide crucial information for both climate adaptation and mitigation.
+According to the brief, climate models provide crucial information for climate adaptation and mitigation.

 Climate model simulations and predictions can help society understand the consequences of failing to achieve emissions reductions.
 It mentions that only with the best climate models can we see what is at stake, what might be lost, and the cost of inaction.

 Climate models can also inform climate adaptation strategies.
-According to the brief, even if emissions fall, climate change is still inevitable due to carbon accumulation in the atmosphere.
+According to the brief, even if emissions fall, climate change is still inevitable due to atmospheric carbon accumulation.

-Detailed, location-specific climate information can protect the trillions worth of infrastructure investments and climate-proofing projects and ensure that they could withstand climate change impacts in location, construction, and management.
+Detailed, location-specific climate information can protect trillions of dollars worth of infrastructure investments and climate-proofing projects and ensure that they can withstand climate change impacts in location, construction, and management.

-Global cooperation to build the execute the state-of-the-art global climate models, the brief says.
-“Success will depend critically on sustaining and growing the network of expertise and intellectual capabilities of the worldwide climate science, modelling, and services community from across academia, national climate research centres and climate service providers” (Next generation, 2021).
+The brief says global cooperation is needed to build and execute state-of-the-art global climate models.
+“Success will depend critically on sustaining and growing the network of expertise and intellectual capabilities of the worldwide climate science, modelling, and services community from across academia, national climate research centres and climate service providers” (Next Generation, 2021).

-Building the international centre is a massive endeavour that requires a huge investment.
-However, the cost of not doing will outweigh any investment made, according to the brief.
+Building the international centre is a massive endeavour that requires a considerable investment.
+However, according to the brief, the cost of not doing so will outweigh any investment made.

 What will climate modelling look like in 2030 and 2050?